Programer6/Phoenix3D/README.md

 Grand Total Estimate	$445 - This a high estimate

 ## Optional Upgrades
-These parts are not strictly required for a functional printer but are highly recommended for better quality, reliability, and ease of use.
  I intend to pay for these out of my own pocket in the future.

 | Qty | Item                                        | Notes                                                   |
 |:---:|:--------------------------------------------|:--------------------------------------------------------|